maple2011/market-basket-analysis/README.md

 # Python code (from Jupyter Notebook)
-import numpy as np \n
+import numpy as np
-import pandas as pd \n
+import pandas as pd
 import sklearn as skl
 from sklearn.decomposition import PCA from sklearn.datasets import make_classification